 These localization mistakes can also ruin your visual marketing efforts.
 Never forget that translated text in a different language rarely, if ever, takes up the same amount of space.
 As the majority of marketing materials are designed not only to sound but also to look attractive, these mistakes can spoil their appearance.

 It’s essential that you reformat all your templates for every language to make them look balanced and professional.
-This consideration is most important when you are localizing a piece of software, because you can’t have too long names for different menu features.
+This consideration is most important when you are localizing a piece of software, as the names for different menu features mustn’t be too long.

 When localizing the brand name, you should always use the target country’s language.
 Thus you will need to change your logo for your new business venture.
 To maintain brand integrity, make sure it matches your default design.